Post quench entropy growth in a chiral clock model: Summary and Conclusion

-In this work, we have explored on the post quench domain wall dynamics in a model with an inherent chirality, namely in the ferromagnetic chiral clock model.
-Using finite size simulations, we have addressed the implications on the magnetization expectation values, equal time two point correlation functions, and entanglement growth.
+In this work, we have explored post quench domain wall dynamics in the ferromagnetic chiral clock model.
+Using finite size simulations, we have addressed the evolution of magnetization expectation values, equal time two point correlation functions, and entanglement growth, and a microscopic picture based on effective dynamics of single domain walls has been presented.

-Domain walls propagate with a maximal group velocity $v_g\sim 4f$ that is independent (at the level of our approximations) of the chirality parameter $\theta$.
-Domain wall pair states of the type $1\omega1$ and $1\bar{\omega}1$ are nucleated with equal probability from all points in the system immediately after the quench.
-In the nonchiral model, probability of these states decay linearly with time as they scatter from the boundary and convert to $1\omega\bar{\omega}$, $1\bar{\omega}{\omega}$ due to collisions on the right bondary and to $\bar{\omega}{\omega}1$ and ${\omega}\bar{\omega}1$ due to collisions on the other end.
-In the chiral model there is no such scattering to different domain wall types.
-Three-domain-wall states of the form $1\omega\bar{\omega}1$ and $1\bar{\omega}\omega 1 $ are also generated with small probabilities.
-In the chiral model they are generated with unequal probabilities.
+Entanglement growth and spread of correlation happen through evolution of domain-wall-pair states.
+Irrespective of $\theta$, domain-wall-pair states of the type $1\omega1$ and $1\bar{\omega}1$ form with equal probability from all points in the system immediately after the quench.
+Domain walls propagate with a maximal group velocity $v_g = 2f$ independent of the chirality parameter $\theta$.
+As a consequence there is no qualitative difference between the non-chiral and chiral model in the entanglement and correlation spread in the bulk.
+In the non-chiral model, total probability of $1\omega1$ and $1\bar{\omega}1$ states decay linearly with time as the domain walls scatter at the boundary and convert to $1\omega\bar{\omega}$, $1\bar{\omega}{\omega}$ due to collisions with the right boundary and to $\bar{\omega}{\omega}1$ and ${\omega}\bar{\omega}1$ due to collisions on the left.
+In the chiral model, there is no such scattering to different domain wall types.
+Three-domain-wall states of the form $1\omega\bar{\omega}1$ and $1\bar{\omega}\omega 1 $ are also generated with smaller probabilities compared to two-domain-wall states.
+In the chiral model the two types of three-domain-wall states are generated with unequal probabilities.

-Magnetisation decays linearly with time at short times accessible within our simulations.
+Magnetization decays linearly with time at short times accessible within our simulations.
 Oscillations around the linear decay have a frequency equal to the energy cost of two domain walls namely $6J\cos\theta-4f$.
-In the presence of a longitudinal field magnetic field, domain walls pairs form bound states of energies that appear to increase linearly with the field and decrease with the chirality.
+In the presence of a longitudinal field that couples to $\sigma+\sigma^\dagger$, domain wall pairs form bound states of energies that appear to increase linearly with the field and decrease with the chirality.

-Equal time two point correlations spread with same speed $2v_g\sim 8f$ in both the chiral and nonchiral models.
-Imaginary part of the specific correlator $\langle \sigma_0(t)\sigma_r(t)^\dagger \rangle $ reflects the relative abundances of the opposite chirality three domain wall states.
+Equal time two point correlations spread with the same speed $2v_g\sim 4f$ in both the chiral and non-chiral models.
+Imaginary part of the specific correlation $\langle \sigma_0(t)\sigma_r(t)^\dagger \rangle_c $ reflects the relative abundances of the opposite chirality three-domain-wall states.
 It is zero for the non-chiral model and increases in magnitude with $\theta$.